Russia to halt gas flows to Finland on Saturday | Headlines

 Russia to halt gas flows to Finland on Saturday

-Gasum said it will continue to supply gas to Finnish customers from other sources through the Balticconnector pipeline connecting Finland with Estonia.
-Gasum had warned on Wednesday that Russia could cut off gas supplies due to the conflict over rouble payments.
+Russia's Gazprom has informed Finland it will halt flows of natural gas from Saturday morning, Gasum said on Friday, after the Finnish state-owned gas wholesaler refused to pay its Russian supplier in roubles.

-Russia's Gazprom has informed Finland that it will halt flows of natural gas from Saturday morning, Finnish state-owned gas wholesaler Gasum said on Friday.
-Gasum has refused to pay Gazprom Export in roubles as Russia has requested European countries to do.
+Russia's Gazprom has informed Finland it will halt flows of natural gas from Saturday morning, Gasum said on Friday, after the Finnish state-owned gas wholesaler refused to pay its Russian supplier in roubles.
+Gazprom Export has demanded that European countries pay for Russian gas supplies in roubles because of sanctions imposed over Moscow's invasion of Ukraine.

-"It is highly regrettable that natural gas supplies under our supply contract will now be halted," Gasum CEO Mika Wiljanen said in a statement.
-"However, we have been carefully preparing for this situation, and provided that there will be no disruptions in the gas transmission network, we will be able to supply all our customers with gas in the coming months," he said.

-The cut-off is scheduled to take place at 0400 GMT on May 21.
-Gasum said it will continue to supply gas to Finnish customers from other sources through the Balticconnector pipeline connecting Finland with Estonia.

-Gasum had warned on Wednesday that Russia could cut off gas supplies due to the conflict over rouble payments.
+Most supply contracts are denominated in euros or dollars and Moscow has already cut off gas to Bulgaria and Poland last month after they refused to comply with the new payment terms.
 The majority of gas used in Finland comes from Russia but gas only accounts for about 5% of its annual energy consumption.

+"It is highly regrettable that natural gas supplies under our supply contract will now be halted," Gasum Chief Executive Mika Wiljanen said in a statement.
+"However, we have been carefully preparing for this situation and provided that there will be no disruptions in the gas transmission network, we will be able to supply all our customers with gas in the coming months," he said.

+The cut-off is scheduled for 0400 GMT on May 21.
+Gasum, which had warned on Wednesday that Russian supplies could be cut, said it would continue to supply gas to Finnish customers from other sources through the Balticconnector pipeline connecting Finland with Estonia.

+Finland said on Friday it had agreed to charter a storage and regasification vessel from U.S. based Excelerate Energy to help replace Russian supplies, starting in the fourth quarter this year.
+The vessel turns supercooled, liquefied natural gas (LNG) that can be shipped back into gas.

 Gazprom did not immediately respond to a request for comment.
-Earlier on Friday, prior to the Gasum announcement, Kremlin spokesman Dmitry Peskov said Moscow did not have detailed information regarding Gazprom's supply contracts.
+Prior to the Gasum announcement, Kremlin spokesman Dmitry Peskov said on Friday Moscow did not have detailed information regarding Gazprom's supply contracts.

-"But obviously nothing will be supplied to anyone for free," Peskov said.
-The prospect of losing most of the gas supply has prompted Finnish industry majors like Neste, Metsa, and others to seek alternative energy sources or make contingency plans to adapt their production.
+"But obviously nothing will be supplied to anyone for free," he said.
+The prospect of losing most of the gas supply has prompted Finnish industry majors like Neste, Metsa and others to seek alternative energy sources or make contingency plans to adapt their production.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)